Delayed column generation example

 initial and generated patterns.

-to my comparatively simplistic simplex and branch and bound
+my very simplistic simplex and branch and bound implementations.
+I

-implementations.
-Here are some problem files and solutions (the
+are some problem files and solutions: The i-th number in

-i-th number in the "vector" line denotes how many times to apply
+the "vector" line denotes how many times to apply the i-th

-the i-th pattern - you can also see that the first lines contain
+pattern.
+You can also see that the first lines contain the

-the diagonal matrix of trivial patterns that consist of only one
+diagonal matrix of trivial patterns that consist of only one item

 3 item types: v3.pl (solution: sol3.txt)